HPLC Union vs Adapter: What’s the Difference?

 diagram showing void, swept, and dead volume

-Excess dead volume can lead to undesirable chromatographic effects, such as:
+Excess dead volume can cause several unwanted chromatographic problems:

 • Peak broadening